aviel08/devart-template/project_posts/2014-03-27-The_final_set_up.md

 ![Set up](../project_images/set_up.jpg?raw=true "Set up")

-The interaction on the website will be held between two online users that will be randomly connected.
-Their faces will be substituted using their webcams.
-If no second second user is found online, a pre recorded video from a locally hosted library will be used instead.
+The website will feature an interaction held between two online users connected at random.
+Their faces will be swapped via webcam.
+If no second user is found online, a pre-recorded video from a locally hosted library will be used instead.

 ![Website](../project_images/website.jpg?raw=true "Website")